matomo-org/tracker-proxy/README.md

 At this stage, example.com should be tracked by your Piwik without showing the Piwik server URL.
 Repeat the step 3. for each website you wish to track in Piwik.

+## Configuration

+### Timeout

+By default, the `piwik.php` proxy will wait 5 seconds for the Piwik server to return the response.
+You may change this timeout by editing the `$timeout` value in `config.php`.

+### User-Agent

+By default, the `piwik.php` proxy will contact your Piwik server with the User-Agent of the client requesting `piwik.php`.
+You may force the proxy script to use a particular User-Agent by  editing the `$user_agent` value in `config.php`.

 ## Contributing

 If you have found a bug, you are welcome to submit a pull request.